vahidhedayati/modaldynamix/README.md

 ## Version info
 ```
+1.0     Ported over to grails 3 - 0.X versions for grails 2.

 0.13 	Updated bootstrap.min.css to bootstrap 3. the modalRemote modaliframe and modalSelfPost form gsps updated

 0.12	Hope issue is now resolved